noi-techpark/it.bz.opendatahub.databrowser/web-components/databrowser-generic/README.md

 cd web-components/databrowser-generic
 ```

-Install the dependencies (if not already installed with Lerna):
+Install the dependencies (if not already installed):

 ```bash
 npm ci